sebastianbreit/LLM_generative_agents/README.md

 	conda install -c conda-forge sentence-transformers
 	```

+## Code Overview

+The `util` directory contains the **Memory** and the **SummaryGenerator** class.

+The `showcase` directory contains three notebook files that showcase the three main aspects of the NPC-Agent: dilogue, summary generation and transaction.

+The `test` directory contains three simple scripts that we used for testing the dialogue with the NPC-Agent, the sentence embedding and the summary generation.
+Although all aspects are already shown in the `showcase` directory we still decided to include the test scripts.

+The script `transaction_simulation.py` was used to generate data for the evaluation of the transaction aspect of the NPC-Agent.
+The script `transaction_evaluation.py` was used to evaluate the data and to generate the plots.

+The `data` directory contains diagrams and plots and a csv file with the results of `transaction_evaluation.py`.

 ## Introduction
 Our project aims to explore and build on the concept of "generative agents" by Park et al., 2023, which uses large language models to simulate virtual agents with stable long-term memories and goals.